 Welcome to our class site.
-I’d like to introduce you to my new teaching studio in Rhode Island.
-Since 2001 I maintained a home studio in St. Paul, Minnesota.
+I’d like to introduce you to my new teaching studio in Cambridge, MA.
 My approach to teaching could be described as an amalgamation of traditional violin pedagogy and the Suzuki philosophy.

 Younger students need to have a parent present to observe the private and group classes, and supervise their listening to their CDs.
 This is essential, as you’ll be their daily practice helper.
 Parental involvement and the creation of a consistent musical home environment are keys to successful early training.
 I’ll work directly with parents early in the training experience.